CV examples

 Add the finishing touch to your hairdresser CV

-In the evolving hair and beauty industry, being current on the latest digital trends is essential to impress potential employers in today's market.
+In the evolving hair and beauty industry, being current on the latest digital trends is essential to impress potential employers.
 We recommend adding a personal portfolio, website address, or social media accounts to promote yourself.
-This can be especially beneficial if you have hobbies and interests relevant to your job targets.

 Camera Flash